theophildio/gadget-bazer-warehouse-management/README.md

 ## Features of the Cordless Tools Terminal web application

-* Gadget Bazer is a MERN Stack Manufacturer Company web application.
+* Gadget Bazer is a MERN Stack Warehouse Inventory Management web application.
 * Key features of this application are:
 * Email/Password firebase authenticatin with extra Google login and register.
 * Application has the protected route by which no one can manage inventories, add product, delivery items without register/login.